arialhamed/arialhamed.github.io/_posts/apk/2021-03-05-myoldboy-gbc-emulator-(demo).md

 paid: false
 ---

 > _"My OldBoy! is a full-featured and super-fast emulator to run Game Boy and Game Boy Color games on the broadest range of Android devices, from very low-end phones to modern tablets.
-It emulates accurately almost every aspect of the real hardware." - <a href="https://play.google.com/store/apps/details?id=com.fastemulator.gbcfree" target="_blank">Play Store</a>_
+It emulates accurately almost every aspect of the real hardware." - <a href="https://play.google.com/store/apps/details?id=com.fastemulator.gbcfree">Play Store</a>_

 This game does not need my words, either the community or its own self speaks for itself